A contractor is demanding to be paid too much

 Resolve the dispute in court

 If you have gone through the steps in this process but still have a dispute with the company, you can take the dispute to court.
 In that case, you should contact the district court (tingsrätten).
-Unlike making a complaint to ARN, it costs money to file an application with the court.
+It costs money to file an application with the court.

 If you are unsure about whether to go to court or need assistance with your case, you can seek help from a lawyer.
 When considering hiring legal assistance, you can first contact your insurance company.
 Many home insurance policies include something called legal protection, which means the insurance can cover certain costs related to legal proceedings.